EXPERT PROMPTING MASTERCLASS

 Strong:

-"Compare AI regulation approaches across US, EU, and China (2024-2025):
+Compare AI regulation: US, EU, China (2024-2025):

-- Major legislation passed or proposed
+- Major legislation passed/proposed

-- Definition of 'high-risk AI systems' in each jurisdiction
+- Definition of 'high-risk AI' per jurisdiction

 - Enforcement mechanisms and penalties